M0nica/monica-dev-blog/content/posts/2019-06-02_Create-Greys-Anatomy-Lorem-Ipsum-Generator.md

 Note: Depending on how repetitive data is can create Map or filter to make sure that the array of words only has unique values.

 I decided to add in filler words so that the generated Lorem Ipsum text would have a healthy mix of verbs and adverbs in addition to the themed.
-I Google’d filler text and found the following repository, I copied the filler words from there: fillers_data.txt at master · words_fillers · GitHub[](https://github.com/words/fillers/blob/master/data.txt)
+I Google’d filler text and found a repository where I copied the “filler words” from its [data.txt](https://github.com/words/fillers/blob/master/data.txt) file.

 Now if you run `yarn start:lambda` and visit `http://localhost:9000/generate-lorem-ipsum/`you should see 4 generated paragraphs of lorem ipsum returned.
 It should look something like: